vpfaulkner/vpfaulkner.github.io/about_me.md

 ---

 ![Me](/public/headshot.jpg)
 I'm Vance and I love to solve problems.
-I crave new companies, new technologies, new ideas, and obstacles that resist typical solutions.
+I crave new challenges, new ideas, and obstacles that require me to grow as an engineer.

 I have a liberal arts background and was a doing analytics for a SaaS startup before deciding I wanted to go into software development.
-As a developer I work primarily in Ruby on Rails and frontend web technologies.
+My primary expertise is with APIs, both designing them and integrating them, but I also have experience with front-end development and DevOps.
+Additionally in my current role I regularly deal with issues of concurrency, data transformation and integrity, customer support, and scale.
 To see how I work, check out my [playbook](/playbook).

-Some of my favorite tools:
+Some of my favorite tools and technologies:

-* **Languages**: Ruby, Javascript, HTML, CSS

-* **Web Frameworks**: Ruby on Rails, Sinatra
+* **Backend** - Ruby, Ruby on Rails, Sidekiq, Rspec, Capybara

-* **Frontend Frameworks & Libraries**: jQuery, Middleman, Jekyll, Bourbon, Foundation

-* **Dev Ops & Version Control**: Git, Github, Bitbucket, Heroku, Unix

-* **Database**: PostgreSQL, MongoDB
+* **Datastore** - MongoDB, PostgreSQL, Redis

-* **Testing**: RSpec, Capybara
+* **Frontend** - HTML, Javascript, CSS, SASS, jQuery, AJAX, Websockets, Bootstrap, SemanticUI, Foundation

+* **Infrastructure** - Linux/Unix, AWS, DigitalOcean, Docker, Nginx, TravisCI, Codeship, Jenkins, Heroku

+* **Monitoring** - Rollbar, Graylog, Grafana, New Relic, StatsD, Kibana

-* **Agile**: JIRA, Trello
+* **Agile** - JIRA, Trello

-* **Other**: Sidekiq, VIM, NSQ, Haml, Sass, Markdown, JSON, rbenv
+* **Other** - Git, Github, Vim

 When not writing software, I am probably reading, with friends, or out running.
 I am a graduate of the University of North Carolina and reside in Durham, North Carolina.